gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

 This assignment is due before {{ page.due_date | date: "%I:%M%p" }} on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
 </div>

-Generating Text with Large Pre-Trained Language Models<span class="text-muted"> : Assignment 12</span>
+Generating Text with Large Pre-Trained Language Models<span class="text-muted"></span>
 =============================================================

 For this homework, we will combine ideas from the entire class: language models, vector-based word representations, and neural networks.
 We'll be using large, pre-trained language models to generate text, and studying some of the biases that get encoded in to these kinds of models.